Watts-College/cpp-526-template/schedule.md

     - All values in a numeric vector
     - Total `TRUE` values of a logical vector
 * `summary()`: Returns summary statistics for a dataset or individual vectors
-* `table()`: Returns a tally of the number of occurences of unique values in a vector
+* `table()`: Returns a tally of the number of occurrences of unique values in a vector

 ### Practice Data

-This assignement uses Downtown Syracuse tax parcel data.
+This assignment uses Downtown Syracuse tax parcel data.
 View the documentation **[here](https://ds4ps.org/Data-Science-Class/DATA/syr_parcels.html)**.

 These data are imported using the following code.